sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

 - You should now be able to access your site on `http://localhost:3000`
 - You can also [connect your localhost to Pages](https://doc.sitecore.com/xmc/en/developers/xm-cloud/connect-your-local-host-to-pages.html) to use it as editing host

-> Running your local Angular SPA Starter + Proxy in local containers is not supported, since Angular + Proxy do not support Experience Editor and the above should cover all development flow use cases
+> Running your local SPA + Proxy in local containers is not supported, since SPA + Proxy do not support Experience Editor and the above should cover all development flow use cases